Lyalpha/ifuanal/docs/tutorial.rst

 :meth:`~ifuanal.IFUCube.plot_metallicity`
 """""""""""""""""""""""""""""""""""""""""
 plots the metallicity for the chosen indicator as a map aslongside the cumulative metallicity of the bins and a radial dependancy plot.
+If the argument ``cumweight`` is ``True`` then the cumulative plot is weighted by the SFR of each bin (i.e. the H\ :math:`\alpha` flux).
 Custom bins are highlighted.

 :meth:`~ifuanal.IFUCube.plot_line_map`
 """"""""""""""""""""""""""""""""""""""